Scheduling Rules

 Node type is used to select a group of nodes, typically with specific characteristics such as a hardware feature, storage type, fast networking interconnection, etc. The scheduler uses node type as an indication of which nodes should be used for your workloads, within this project.

-Node type is a label in the form of run.ai/type and a value (e.g. run.ai/type = dgx200) that the administrator uses to tag a set of nodes.
-Adding the node type to the project’s scheduling rules enables the user to submit workloads with any node type label/value pairs in this list, according to the workload type - Workspace or Training.
+) that the administrator uses to tag a set of nodes.
+Adding the node type to the project/department scheduling rules enables the user to submit workloads with any node type label/value pairs in this list, according to the workload type - workspace or training.
 The Scheduler then schedules workloads using a node selector, targeting nodes tagged with the Run:ai node type label/value pair.
 Node pools and a node type can be used in conjunction with each other.
-For example, specifying a node pool and a smaller group of nodes from that node pool that includes a fast SSD memory or other unique characteristics.
+For example, specifying a node pool and a smaller group of nodes from the node pool that includes a fast SSD memory or other unique characteristics.

 To add a scheduling rule:

-1. Select the project you want to add a scheduling rule for
+- Select the project/department for which you want to add a scheduling rule

 Note